Cymru Premier: Renewed calls to recruit Welsh teams

-Welsh football teams that currently play in the English football system include: Swansea City and Wrexham (both in the EFL Championship), Cardiff City (EFL League One), Newport County (EFL League Two), and Merthyr Town (National League North).
+Welsh football teams that currently play in the English football system include: Cardiff City, Swansea City and Wrexham (in the EFL Championship), Newport County (EFL League Two), and Merthyr Town (National League North).

 Some have called for all Welsh teams to be recruited into Cymru Premier, but in particular the lower ranked Merthyr Town as they are in the English non-league setup.

-An online poll by Y Clwb Pêl-droed on Twitter found 56.7% in favour of Merthyr Town joining the Welsh football system.

 Future

 In April 2024, the Football Association of Wales released a six-year strategic plan to enhance league's competitiveness and announcing a multi-million euro investment in the league and its teams.
 The plans included increasing the number of teams competing in the league, revamping the competition format, and introducing Friday night league play.

 In September 2024, the FAW confirmed the new league format would start in the 2026–27 season and would consist of 16 teams each playing each other home and away before being split into three tiers of six, four and six clubs.
 The top six in the table will play each other once more, with the club topping the table after Matchday 35 crowned champions.
 Teams finishing second through sixth qualify for the end of season European qualification play-offs.
 Clubs ranked seventh through tenth will play each other once more, with the club placing seventh after Matchday 33 receiving the final play-off spot for European qualification.
 The remaining teams ranked eleventh and below will also play each other once more.
 At the end of Matchday 35, the two lowest clubs will be automatically relegated, while the club in 14th will compete in the relegation play-off with the qualifiers from Cymru South and Cymru North to play in the next season's Cymru Premier.

-For the 2025–26 season the league introduced "VAR lite", a simpler and cheaper system of VAR.
+For the 2026–27 season the league introduced "VAR Light", a simpler and cheaper system of VAR.
+It had initially been planned to start from 2025–26.